University of Minnesota: Television

 Some television programs made on campus have been broadcast on local PBS station KTCI channel 17.
 Several episodes of Great Conversations have been made since 2002, featuring one-on-one discussions between University faculty and experts brought in from around the world.
-Tech Talk was a show meant to help people who feel intimidated by modern technology, including cellular phones and computers.
+Tech Talk was a show meant to help people who feel intimidated by modern technology, including cell phones and computers.